formly-js/angular-formly/README.md

 });
 ```

 Note!
-There is a *built-in* `templateManipulator` that automatically adds attributes to the ng-model element of your templates for you.
+There is a *built-in* `templateManipulator` that automatically adds attributes to the `ng-model` element(s) of your templates for you.
 Here are the things you need to know about it:

 - It will never override existing attributes
 - To prevent it from running on your field, simply set `data: {noTouchy: true}` and this template manipulator will skip yours